sigurdrg/api-examples/README.md

 ### Swagger documentation

 * The Try Me-button will not work.
 This is because it will send an unauthenticated request.
-* Transactions: TransactionId is still returned in Transactions V2 although not part of documentation.
+* Transactions: TransactionId is returned in Transactions although not part of documentation.
 * Transactions: source will either be 0 or 1 although documentation states it should be an enum string (accountStatement or archive)

 ## FAQ